Head v. Amoskeag Manufacturing Co.: Background

 Head appealed to the federal courts for a writ of error to reverse the judgment.

 Decision

 Justice Horace Gray, delivered the opinion of the court that regulating riparian water rights was clearly within the purview of the state, that similar regulations were used in other states, that similar laws in New Hampshire went back to 1718, and that the remedy for any financial loss showed that due process of law was being preserved.
 The court did not find the equal protection claims compelling.
 Therefore, the court ruled in favor of the Amoskeag Manufacturing Company.

-There were no concurring or dissenting opinions but Justice Samuel Blatchford did not participate in the case.
+Justice Samuel Blatchford did not participate in the case.